Tell us about your symptom and treatment experience. Take our survey here.

 Poonami - Coping With Ostomy Leaks

-If you are reading this then you probably think that you have a bowel disease, know someone with bowel disease, or have a bowel disease.
+If you are reading this, then you probably think that you have a bowel disease, know someone with a bowel disease, or have a bowel disease.
 You are most likely suffering from the most frustrating and consuming part of your life; poo - lots and lots of it.

-That, folks, is what a Poonami is; 'an arrival or occurrence of something aka Poo, in overwhelming quantities or amounts'.
+That, folks, is what a Poonami is; 'an arrival or occurrence of something (i.e., poo) in overwhelming quantities or amounts.'

 Oh, and that's exactly what life with Crohn's or ulcerative colitis is - an overwhelming quantity of poo!

 I know, I know.
-It is a bit graphic, but no one is listening or watching you read.
-Were all friends here. :P We all know that we're so used to poo that we now only pretend to be extremely grossed out by even the word.
+It is a bit graphic, but we're all friends here!
+We're all so used to poo that we now only pretend to be extremely grossed out by the word.
 Or is that just me? *Sheepishly shrugs shoulders and sinks back into the shadows*

-Establishing, that poo, of some quantity (not quality - see what I did there?!) is already quite a part of your life and also the fact that you chose to read this, you might have heard a bit about ostomy bags and potential "leaks/blowouts".
+Establishing that poo, of some quantity (not quality - see what I did there?!) is already a large part of your life, and that you chose to read this, you might have heard a bit about ostomy bags and potential "leaks/blowouts."

 Why do ostomy leaks happen?

-I won't visit Dr. Google this time and I'll try to keep it tame from now on...
-But leaks or blowouts are a typical term for when poo has come out from underneath the baseplate (aka flange) which may have been caused by the bag being overly full of poo or gas.
-It may even be because it wasn't put on correctly.
-Maybe the output was too high.
+I won't visit Dr. Google this time, and I'll try to keep it tame from now on.
+Leaks or blowouts are typical terms for when poo comes out from underneath the baseplate (AKA flange), which may have been caused by the bag being overly full of poo or gas.
+It may even be because it wasn't put on correctly or because the output was too high.
 Maybe you had a blockage?
-Maybe it was a bad batch.
-Either way, it's not in where it should be.
+Maybe it was a bad batch?
+Either way, it's not where it should be.

-Leaks are completely normal but no, you should never ever feel embarrassed if it happens.
-I get it though.
+Leaks are completely normal, but you should never feel embarrassed if they happen.
+I get it, though.
 I still do feel that pang of embarrassment when I have a leak.

 What's not normal is having daily leaks or leaking so often that your skin is ulcerated and painful.
-Go see your stomal/ostomy nurse or your specialist if you are having reoccurring leaks.
-No one should ever accept the status-quo of awfulness, established by insecurity and judgments.
+You should see your stomal/ostomy nurse or your specialist if you are having reoccurring leaks.
+No one should ever accept the status quo of awfulness established by insecurity and judgments.

-Just because you are told that life with an ostomy is going to be sh*t (see what I did there again?! :P ) doesn't mean that you accept it as that.
+Just because you are told that life with an ostomy is going to be sh*tty (see what I did there again?!) doesn't mean that you should accept it as that.
 If it doesn't feel right, it probably isn't.

-When you get the "itch" - a delightful thing that you will understand when you've had it - or the warm feeling on your bare skin, smile and deal with the poonami however you possibly can.
-Once that's resolved you can take whatever moment you need.
+When you get the "itch" (a delightful thing you will understand if you've had it) or the warm feeling on your bare skin, smile and deal with the poonami however you possibly can.
+Once that's resolved, you can take whatever moment you need.

 Do you need a cry?